ggonnella/subclinical_dengue_scrnaseq/README.md

-This repository documents the single cell RNA-seq analyses performed for the manuscript "Gonnella et al., 2025".

 # Requirements

 The analyses are perfomed using:
+- R version 4.4.2
-- 10X Cellranger
+- 10X Cellranger v6 or v7
-- Seurat
+- 10X enclone
-- Platypus
+- mixcr
-- some further R libraries
+- Seurat v5, Platypus and several further R libraries (see ``R_LIBRARIES`` file)

 # Organization

 The repository is organized as follows:
+- "cellranger" are the scripts/metadata used for running Cellranger
-- "analysis-1" original computation, analyses steps and results
+- "analysis-1" processing and visualization steps and results
 - "helpers" helper scripts, containing functions common to multiple steps
-- "scripts" command line scripts
+- "scripts" command line scripts (e.g. to run all steps)

-Note: if a revision will be necessary, "analysis-2" will be created for further analyses steps and results.

 # Processing and Visualization Steps